 Day and Night

-I often mistake dream from reality, my thoughts are sometimes mistaken for interaction.
+I often would mistake dream from reality in the past(now I view it as a daily distraction, so I keep my mind busy), my thoughts are sometimes mistaken for interactions(but that is easily distinguished, I isolated myself in the beginning, now I have a lot of control but that took a lot of focus from within).
 I think I have communicated with someone, because the thought has occurred within my head, but often times the other person does not respond the way that I intend the conversation to go.

 Mefloquine has also followed into my day dreams, the moments when you get lost in your thoughts and reflect on past events of where you have been or the things that you have seen.
 The longer the time goes, the more vivid the dream and thoughts become.
 At this point I have learned to enjoy the experience the thoughts have created.
 Isolation can be a companion, you don’t have to give power to your thoughts.
 I know that is easier said than done, thats why I practice it.

 Here is a brief overview of some of the things I have noticed help me with my thought process: I usually meditate in the sauna 20-60 minutes first thing in the morning while drinking a ton of water.
 Then I take a cold shower for 5-15 minutes.
 I find that the hot teaches you to breathe and the cold focuses your breath.
 Breathing gives you oxygen which brings dopamine, the natural body high, the feeling of the moment.
 It also helps with circulation and inflammation.